SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 -   I/O optimized.
 -   Supports standard SSDs and ultra disks.
 -   Offers a CPU-to-memory ratio of 1:8.
--   Provides an ultra high packet forwarding rate.
+-   Provides an ultra-high packet forwarding rate.
--   Equipped with 2.5 GHz Intel ® Xeon ® E5-2682 v4 \(Broadwell\) processors or Intel ® Xeon ® Platinum 8163 \(Skylake\) processors.
+-   Equipped with 2.5 GHz Intel ® Xeon ® E5-2682 v4 \(Broadwell\) or Intel ® Xeon ® Platinum 8163 \(Skylake\) processors for consistent computing performance.
--   Provides a fast and reliable network based on large computing capacity.
+-   Provides high network performance based on large computing capacity.
 -   Suitable for the following scenarios:
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
     -   High-performance databases and in-memory databases